DeepLabCut/DeepLabCut/docs/functionDetails.md

 configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters are listed in Box 2.

 At this step, the ImageNet pre-trained ResNet-50 and ResNet-101 weights will be downloaded.
-If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows - see troubleshooting for more help!).
+If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows - see the **WIKI troubleshooting for more help!**).
 If you are labeling adult human data, you may also want to use a human-pretrained network.
 A ResNet-101 pre-trained on MPII is available.
 Download it and move to the pretrained folder (this will be in your site-packages, under ``../pose-tensorflow/models/pretrained``.
 Download with the following command in terminal: ``curl -L -O https://datasets.d2.mpi-inf.mpg.de/deepercut-models-tensorflow/mpii-single-resnet-101.data-00000-of-00001`` See Box 2 on how to specify which network is loaded for training.

 <p align="center">
 <img src="https://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/5c40efbebba223730882c2de/1547759656324/Box2-01.png?format=1000w" width="90%">